 The search results you surfaced with your query represent the “noise” that interferes with your marketing message.

-These SERPs could even be totally unrelated listings, having nothing to do with the services or products your business offers.
+These SERPs could be (and often are) totally unrelated listings, having nothing to do with the services or products your business offers.

 Nonetheless, these results are in the way of you getting the eyeballs of your ideal customers.

 Your message will never reach anyone’s eyeballs or ears until you can rise above this noise.

 Search engines simply reflect what’s going on in society.

 For example, just think about the “noise” in your own life.
 How difficult is it to focus on your must-do, life-sustaining activities with all the news distractions of 2020 out there?